thisiswildanw/Superstore-Sales-Data-Pipeline/README.md

 ## Dataset

 <p>The data used in this project is public dataset from superstore that shared by Binar Academy via Google Drive shared folder.
-There are 3 flat files (.xlsx) that will be used: </p>
+There are 3 flat files (.xlsx) in 'GOLD' shared folder that will be used: </p>

 1. Dataset Superstore Categories - BI Engineer.xlsx
 2. Dataset Superstore Customers - BI Engineer.xlsx